rcaileff/career_ladders/software_engineering/mobile_engineer.md

 * Proficient with common development frameworks and tools (for example  IDE, logging tools, unit testing, performance monitoring, source control and automated build tools) used within Enova.
 * Familiar with mobile dependency managers

-## Code Writing
-* Refactors existing code into maintainable and readable code.
-* Actively participates in code reviews and is able to coach others to improve their lanaguage skills

-## SDLC / Process
-* Reviews requirements and provides high level estimates for new projects.
-* Familiar with release management within Enova

 ## APIs
 * Proficiency with the design and use of APIs and considering the real world implications with networking, security and performance